 Moving Around Isn’t a Hassle.
 Changing accommodation/location frequently?
 Walking your stuff a little further than you thought?
 Navigating a cobblestone street?
 No problemo.
 Packing up is easy (since there’s not much to pack, after-all), and your carry-on luggage is light enough that you can carry it over rough terrain/stairs/etc with ease, even if it doesn’t have backpack straps.

-I did two standalone trips with carry-on luggage only, before ditching my checked luggage for good: I spent three months sailing the Caribbean, living on five boats spanning three countries.
+In my first 12 years of full-time travel when I had no official home base, I did two standalone trips with carry-on luggage, before ditching my checked luggage for good and spending the next two years living out of a carry on case: I spent three months sailing the Caribbean, living on five boats spanning three countries.
 To do so with a 20kg checked bag would have been a nightmare.
 The other was a sponsored trip through Europe where I traipsed through eight countries in three weeks; traveling at that pace would have been miserable with a lot of stuff in tow.

 Packing is Simple.
 Even if your carry-on luggage is chock-a-block, there’s still just not that much to pack.
 Hence, the process is quicker and easier.